Skip to main content

 Example Scenario

-On an "Edit Profile" form, the user's email address is displayed but should not be editable.
-On page load, a setDisable action is triggered with a Value of true, targeting the email input field.
-This locks the field, preventing accidental changes while still showing the user their current email address.
+On an "Edit Profile" page, the user's email address is initially disabled to prevent accidental modification.
+A button labeled "Edit Email" is added next to the email field.
+When the user clicks this button, a setDisable action is triggered with a Value of false, targeting the email input field.
+This unlocks the email field, allowing the user to update their address safely and intentionally

 1.6. disableForm: Safeguarding Form Integrity